 Guindi Cohen revived a rather inactive Judios Latinos with a Uruguayan-Jewish friend, “so we could renew the whole Latino Jewish community,” he said.
 “We are basically rejuvenating it.”

 “The cool thing is that every Latin country has a different culture,” said Guindi Cohen, who is from Syrian Jewish stock.
-“So my experience in Mexico on Passover and Rosh Hashanah combined traditional Syrian cuisines with some Mexican spices.”
-The group planned a Latin-Jewish Cinco de Mayo party.
+“So my experience in Mexico on Passover and Rosh Hashanah combined traditional Syrian cuisines with some Mexican spices.

-Over the centuries, some Latino Jews emigrated to the United States, bolstered by the large number of Cuban Jews who emigrated to the U.S. after Castro came to power in 1959.
+Over the centuries, some Latino Jews immigrated to the United States, bolstered by the large number of Cuban Jews who emigrated to the United States after Castro came to power in 1959.